 Thank you and take care.

-I am still doing very well, carefull with diet and alcohol, still at the gym twice per week, golfing and riding my bicycle or walking 5 km. on the off days.
+I am still doing very well, careful with diet and alcohol, still at the gym twice per week, golfing and riding my bicycle or walking 5 km. on the off days.
 Still on my garlic pills and green tea, appreciate your web site and all of the effort that you put in.

 Have a nice day